AngelaJovin/AngelaJovin/README.md

 - 👋 Hi, I’m @AngelaJovin currently at university of Dar es salaam(BSc in Computer Science)
-- 👀 I’m interested in web development and content development
+- 👀 I’m interested in web design/development and branding
-- 🌱 I’m currently learning SEO and laravel
+- 🌱 I’m currently learning SEO and php
-- 💞️ I’m looking to collaborate on front-end web development and content development.
+- 💞️ I’m looking to collaborate on front-end web development and business branding.
 - 📫 How to reach me angelamwemezi@gmail.com and fineangie@outlook.com

 <!---